-- 1. Participate in a preceptor orientation. - 2.
-Function as a role model in the clinical setting. - 3.
-Facilitate learning activities for no more than two students per day. - 4.
-Orient the student(s) to the clinical agency. - 5.
-Collaborate with faculty to review the progress of the student toward meeting clinical learning objectives. - 6.
-Provide feedback to the student regarding clinical performance. - 7.
-Contact the faculty if assistance is needed or if any problem with student performance occurs. - 8.
-Discuss with faculty/student arrangements for appropriate coverage for supervision of the student should the preceptor be absent. - 9.
-Give feedback to the nursing program regarding clinical experience for student and suggestions for program development.
+- 1. Function as a role model in clinical settings. - 2.
+Facilitate learning activities for no more than two students per day. - 3.
+Orient the student(s) to the clinical agency. - 4.
+Collaborate with faculty to review the student's progress toward meeting clinical learning outcomes. - 5.
+Provide constructive feedback to students regarding clinical performance. - 6.
+Contact the faculty if assistance is needed or if any problem with student performance - 7.
+Coordinate with faculty and the student to ensure appropriate supervision plans are in place in the event of the preceptor's absence.

+8. Give feedback to the nursing program regarding clinical experience for students and suggestions for program development.